Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Design Stage: Determining Plausible Experimental Designs for Matched Datasets

-The above example demonstrates that covariate-by-covariate or omnibus assessments of balance can be conducted by our randomization test and graphical display.
-Furthermore, the graphical display places different assignment mechanisms and matched datasets on the same univariate scale, such that researchers can ascertain which assignment mechanism is most appropriate for a particular dataset.
-Finally, this example highlights the importance of formally assessing balance before assuming a particular design, even when covariate balance constraints hold.
+The above example demonstrates how our randomization test can make covariate-by-covariate or omnibus assessments of balance.
+In particular, we recommend using an omnibus assessment via the Mahalanobis distance, because it accounts for the joint relationship among covariates when assessing balance.
+Furthermore, using the Mahalanobis distance allows for a graphical display that places different designs on the same univariate scale, such that researchers can ascertain which design is most appropriate for a particular dataset.
+Finally, this example demonstrates that even when covariate balance constraints hold for a matched dataset, it still may not be appropriate to assume a balance-constrained design.

-Once a particular design has been deemed appropriate for a matched dataset, researchers can proceed to analyzing the dataset with that design, as we discuss next.

-\section{The Analysis Stage: After Assuming As-If Randomization for a Matched Dataset}
+\section{The Analysis Stage: After Assuming an Experimental Design for Matched Data}

-Once it is assumed that $\mathbf{W}$ follows a particular assignment mechanism for a matched dataset, causal analyses become relatively straightforward, to the extent that they are straightforward for an experiment that uses that assignment mechanism.
+Once a particular design is assumed for a matched dataset, causal analyses become relatively straightforward, to the extent that they are straightforward for an experiment that uses that design.
 There are Fisherian (also known as randomization-based), Neymanian, and Bayesian modes of inference for analyzing such experiments.